 Pouch patterns from the Animal Rescue Craft Guild

 “It’s heartbreaking to see the damage the fires are causing and hard to comprehend how many people and animals are being displaced and losing everything.
 I wanted to see how I can help, even if just in a small way,” Lisa says.

 DONATING 3,000+ BOOTS

-The individual efforts continue to add up.
-KEEN Senior Director of Organizational Transformation Laura Mansfield, who studied and lived in Australia, reached out to friends at gDiapers who live in Sydney to see how we could team up to help. gDiapers, a Portland-based B Corp that makes more sustainable diapers, is working with us to distribute more than 3,000 pairs of KEEN boots, along with other supplies they are collecting, to several hard-hit communities.
-Our Australia distributer, PLG, is supplying the boots and helping distribute them locally with gDiapers, and both companies are also donating 10% of their sales together with us from Jan.
-14-21.
+The individual efforts continued to add up.
+KEEN Senior Director of Organizational Transformation Laura Mansfield, who studied and lived in Australia, reached out to friends at gDiapers who live in Sydney to see how we could team up to help. gDiapers, a Portland-based B Corp that makes more sustainable diapers, is working with us to distribute more than 3,000 pairs of KEEN boots, along with other supplies they're collecting, to several hard-hit communities.
+Our Australia distributer, PLG, supplied the boots and will help distribute them locally with gDiapers, and both companies joined us in donating 10% of their weekly sales.
 We are hoping to encourage more partners to join this effort and donate 10% of their weekly sales in January and February.

 When such enormous devastation happens, it can feel hard to know how to help and where to start.
 After 15 years of taking action to help those affected by natural disasters, the one thing we know is that doing — doing anything — makes a difference.
 And we can make an even bigger difference together.

 “This experience underpins for me the forces of climate change that we’re up against, but reminds me of the power of a united response.
 This world — and saving it — could be the one thing that we all share, the one commonality we have in an ever-increasing polarized world,” Andy says.
 “Communities uniting around this cause globally is the powerful reassurance all climate warriors need.
 We aren’t alone in this.”